Maine Online Sports Betting — Legal Status and Available Sportsbooks

 There is no shortage of benefits of having a legal, regulated sports betting market for Maine residents.
 We have already mentioned the bonuses, the markets and the tax revenue that will be staying at home but there is also a huge safety element that is gained by bettors shying away from offshore and black-market books in favor of regulated ones.

 Sportsbooks operating in Maine will have to pass stringent regulatory hurdles and require only the best in SSL encryption software to keep your personal and banking information safe.
-It took some time, but Maine bettors are finally on the path to their own legal, regulated, and safe sports betting platform, one that will be taxed to the benefit of home-grown programs.
+It took some time, but Maine bettor finally have access to their own legal, regulated, and safe sports betting platforms, that will be taxed to the benefit of home-grown programs.

 Maine Sports Betting FAQ